THANKS FOR DROPPING BY.

 ● Pots should be raised off the deck and not allowed to sit directly on the deck.

-● Plants that are watered in pots will produce staining on the deck and is not covered under warranty.
+● Plants that are watered in pots will produce staining on the deck and this is not covered under warranty.

 OUTDOOR CARPETING